Hip pain – The causes and how to treat it

 Hip replacement

 A new prosthetic hip joint is designed to replicate the natural movement and function of your previously healthy hip.
-And so after a period of rehabilitation and physiotherapy to regain strength, and mobility, you can look forward to reduced hip pain and a return to doing the activities you enjoyed before!
+You’ll then be supported through a period of rehabilitation and physiotherapy to regain strength and mobility.
+From then you can look forward to reduced hip pain and get back to doing the things you loved before.

-Use your cover to pay for your hip pain treatment
+Using your health insurance to pay for treatment

-If you have health insurance in place and you develop hip pain you'll be able to get it looked at quickly and easily.
+If you have health insurance in place and you develop hip pain you could be able to get it looked at quickly and easily.

 The first step is to get a referral from your GP, or through our Digital GP app^.
 Then you can make a claim through MyAviva, over the phone, or online.

-If we confirm that your claim meets the terms of your policy, we’ll pay for the treatment directly.
-Just be sure to tell us if you need more tests or treatment, or if your hospital or specialist changes.
+If your claim meets the terms of your policy, we’ll pay for the treatment directly.
+Just make sure you tell us about any further tests or treatment, or if your hospital or specialist changes.

 Ready to get a quote?